jcoreio/typed-validators/README.md

 Note: merging `t.alias`es and `t.ref`s that resolve to object validators is supported, but any constraints on the referenced aliases won't be applied.

-Accepts a variable number of arguments, though type generation is only overloaded up to 8 arguments.

 For example:

 ```ts